jupyter/jupytercon2023/cfp.md

 JupyterCon talks are 30 minutes long.
 Talks are organized into the following tracks:

+- **Community: tools and practices** Talks that address the community tooling and best practices in the Jupyter ecosystem.
+Community tools include frontends, kernels, extensions, and other tools in the Jupyter ecosystem.
+  Community practices include how Jupyter is used in a workflow and introspection into the Jupyter community itself.

 - **Enterprise Jupyter Infrastructure**: Talks that address deploying Jupyter and JupyterHub at scale in industry, government, high-performance computing, science, education, and other settings.
 Topics include DevOps, scaling services, security concerns, regulation compliance, and more.

 - **Jupyter in Education**: Talks that address how to teach and learn using Jupyter in a variety of settings.
-Jupyter in scientific research

 - **Jupyter for scientific discoveries** Talks that address how Jupyter is used in specific scientific research fields, such as medical research, astronomy, physics, climate change, meteorology, and more.
 Data science applications

-- **Jupyter & Data Science** Talks that address how Jupyter is used by data science practitioners in industry, government, and elsewhere.
+- **Data Science** Talks that address how Jupyter is used by data science practitioners in industry, government, and elsewhere.

-- **Jupyter community: tools and practices** Talks that address the community tooling and best practices in the Jupyter ecosystem.
-Community tools include frontends, kernels, extensions, and other tools in the Jupyter ecosystem.
-  Community practices include how Jupyter is used in a workflow and introspection into the Jupyter community itself.

-- **Others** Talks that address anything else (as long as it's relevant to the Jupyter
+- **Others** Talks that address anything else (as long as it's relevant to the Jupyter)

 # Posters at JupyterCon 2020